AFRICANIZED HONEY BEES

 While it’s hard to stop these bees from nesting on your property, here are a few tips on how to avoid encounters with these stinging insects:

-- Do not disturb nests
+- Do not disturb any stinging insect nests on your property.

-- Go indoors or take shelter in an enclosed space if you see these bees flying around
+- Go indoors or take shelter in an enclosed space if you see these bees flying around.

-- Seek professional help immediately if you’ve noticed these stinging insects on your property
+- Seek professional help immediately if you’ve noticed these stinging insects on your property.

 Request Your Free Inspection